juju/docs/src/en/clouds-k8s.md

  1. Obtain a Kubernetes cluster
  1. Add the cluster to Juju
+ 1. Add a model
+ 1. Define storage classes (if necessary)
- 1. Create a controller (and optionally a model)
+ 1. Create storage pools
  1. Deploy k8s-specific charms

 ### Obtain a Kubernetes cluster